 In these cases, a simple insert can be included in your package with more specific recycling information.
 Make it as easy as possible for people to dispose of your different packaging materials properly so that they actually follow through and do it.

 If your packaging can be planted, composted, reused, or if it needs to be dropped off at a specific type of recycling center, let your customers know all of this in your insert.
-It goes without saying, but your insert should also be recyclable.
+It goes without saying, that your insert should also be recyclable.

 Enjoy the Benefits of Switching to Environmentally Friendly Packaging